EchoVault/SugarDB/README.md

 Some key features offered by EchoVault include:

-1) TLS and mTLS support with support for multiple server and client RootCAs
+1) TLS and mTLS support for multiple server and client RootCAs.
-2) Replication cluster support using RAFT algorithm
+2) Replication cluster support using the RAFT algorithm.
-3) ACL Layer for user Authentication and Authorization
+3) ACL Layer for user Authentication and Authorization.
-4) Distributed Pub/Sub functionality with consumer groups
+4) Distributed Pub/Sub functionality with consumer groups.
-5) Sets, Sorted Sets, Hashes
+5) Sets, Sorted Sets, Hashes.
-6) Persistence layer with Snapshots and Append-Only files
+6) Persistence layer with Snapshots and Append-Only files.
-7) Key Eviction Policies
+7) Key Eviction Policies.

 We are working hard to add more features to EchoVault to make it much more powerful.
 Features in the roadmap include:

 1) Sharding
+2) Shared Object File Plugins
-2) Streams
+3) Streams
-3) Transactions
+4) Transactions
-4) Bitmap
+5) Bitmap
-5) HyperLogLog
+6) HyperLogLog
-6) Lua Modules
+7) Lua Modules
-7) JSON
+8) JSON
-8) Improved Observability
+9) Improved Observability

 # Usage (Embedded)